statpascal/spc/readme.md

 This is work in progress.

-The compiler can produce a bank switched ROM cartridge for the TI99/4A.
-The upper memory (24 KB) is used for global variables and stack frames, the lower memory (8 KB) as heap for dynamic allocations.
+The compiler can produce an (optionally) bank switched ROM cartridge or an EA5 image for the TI99/4A.
+The upper memory (24 KB) is used for global variables and stack frames (and also code starting at A000 for EA5), the lower memory (8 KB) as heap for dynamic allocations.

-There are no floating point yet and the runtime library is rather limited.
+There is no floating point yet and the runtime library is rather limited.
 Dynamic memory management currently uses a *mark/release* style.
 Input is limited to a single variable in a *readln* call.